One of the quickest ways to stunt the growth of your business is to do everything yourself.

 If you don’t have the knowledge or time to invest in the high-level strategy, then hiring a consultant is a better decision than a virtual assistant.

 However, for tasks that you have been doing on a regular basis, and simply want to pass off to someone else, a VA is a perfect choice.

 4. You have time to train the VA

 Too many people get turned off by outsourcing because they hire a virtual assistant who does the project completely wrong.

-While this may sometimes be due to the caliber of the contractor, more often than not it is due to poor training and a lack of detail on the part of the entrepreneur.
+While this may sometimes be due to the caliber of the contractor, more often than not it is due to poor training, management and a lack of detail on the part of the entrepreneur.

 Unless you have time to speak with your VA, create supporting documents and videos, and walk through drafts, don’t waste your time.
 As with any new employee, it takes time to learn how to do something the “right” way.
-Considering using an SOP/Checklist software like sweetprocess.com, cleverchecklist.com, manifest.ly, or process.st to ensure that you are able to provide your VA with everything he needs to get started.
+Considering using a SOP or Checklist software to help systemize your processes prior or during training.

 If hiring a virtual assistant still sounds like the right decision after reviewing the four steps above, it’s time to begin the hunt!